THUDM/ChatGLM-6B/README_en.md

 Install the requirements with pip: `pip install -r requirements.txt`. `transformers` library version is recommended to be `4.27.1`, but theoretically any version no lower than `4.23.1` is acceptable.

+In addition, if you need to run the quantified model on the CPU, you also need to install `gcc` and `openmp`.
+Most Linux distributions are installed by default.
+For Windows, you can check `openmp` when installing [TDM-GCC](https://jmeubank.github.io/tdm-gcc/).
+On Windows testing environment, the `gcc` version is `TDM-GCC 10.3.0`, and on Linux is `gcc 11.3.0`.

 ### Usage

 Generate dialogue with the following code